ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/configure-observe/observe-ballerina-programs.md

     ```
     $ docker run -d --name=grafana -p 3000:3000 grafana/grafana
     ```
-    For more information, go to [Grafana in Docker Hub](https://hub.docker.com/r/grafana/grafana/).
+    For more information, go to <a href="https://hub.docker.com/r/grafana/grafana/" target="_blank">Grafana in Docker Hub</a>.

 2. Go to <http://localhost:3000/> to access the Grafana dashboard running on Docker.